a-ahandani/ah-toc/README.md

 The Table of Contents Generator is a JavaScript library that generates a table of contents based on the headings (e.g., `<h1>`, `<h2>`, `<h3>`) within an HTML document.
 It provides options for customizing the generated table of contents.

+- No external dependencies
+- Size: 1.33 kB (minified and gzipped)

 ## Installation

 You can install the Table of Contents Generator library using npm: